The Ultimate Guide to Resin-Bound Surfacing for Homeowners

 It sounds backwards, but the finish of your driveway is actually determined by the ground underneath it.
 You could use the most expensive resin in the world, but if the base is poor, the finish will be ugly.

 Perfect Leveling: A high-quality base—typically open-grade asphalt or reinforced concrete—is laser-leveled.
-Because resin is hand-troweled, it mirrors the contours
+Because resin is hand-troweled, it mirrors the contours of the base.
+A smooth base equals a mirror-flat, beautiful finish.

 The "No-Puddle" Promise: A correct base is permeable (SUDS compliant).
 This allows water to drain through the resin and the base into the water table.
 This keeps the resin looking clean and prevents the "cloudy" look caused by standing water.